abmajith/verilog-riscV32I-machine/README.md

 **Data Transfer Instructions** move data within registers or performing operations on data within registers.

-**Immediate Instructions** special type instructions (difficult to understand at first, once we understand the instruction encoding scheme, it is quite straight forward) perform on the instruction itself (part of data extracted from the instruction encoding).
+**Immediate Instructions** special type instructions perform on the instruction itself (the part of 32-bit instruction is an operand).

 **Shift Instructions** logical and arithmetic shifts on register data.

-**Comparison Instructions** Comparing register data or register data with immediate value (part of data extracted from instructions).
+**Comparison Instructions** Comparing register data or register data with immediate value (part of 32-bit instructions field).

 If we classify these instructions based on the encoding scheme,